AviatrixSystems/Docs/HowTos/openvpn_features.rst

 - **OpenVPN Client Software** All OpenVPN client software are supported.
 The supported clients are macOS, Windows, iOS, Android, Chromebook, Linux and BSD.
 - **Aviatrix VPN Client** Aviatrix VPN Client supports macOS, Windows and Linux Debian distribution and BSD distribution.
 Choose Aviatrix VPN Client if you require SAML authentication directly from vpn client software.

+OpenVPN is a registered trademark of OpenVPN Inc.

 .. disqus::